Mauritian Militant Movement: The 1983 schism and aftermath

-Since 1990
+1990s and 2000s: Alternating alliances in and out of power and second 60-0 sweep

-Mauritian politics since the 1990s has been characterized by frequently shifting political alliances involving the MMM, the MSM, the Labour Party, and some smaller parties.
+Mauritian politics for the next three decades was characterized by frequently shifting political alliances involving the MMM, the MSM, the Labour Party, and some smaller parties.
 The MMM formed an alliance with the MSM for the 1990 elections, campaigning for Mauritius to cut its ties with the British monarchy and become a republic.
-The coalition subsequently broke down, however, and in the 1995 elections, the MMM joined forces with the Labour Party.
+The coalition subsequently broke down.

+In the 1995 elections, the MMM joined forces with the Labour Party.
 This alliance swept all 60 directly elected seats, with 35 seats going to Labour and 25 to the MMM.
 The Labour Party leader, Navin Ramgoolam became Prime Minister with Bérenger as his Deputy.
 In 1997, however, Ramgoolam dismissed all MMM ministers, including Bérenger, and formed a one-party Cabinet.

 In the 2000 elections, the MMM again formed an alliance with the MSM, under an agreement that each party would contest an equal number of parliamentary seats; if successful, they would divide the Cabinet posts equally, and that Jugnauth, the MSM leader, would serve as prime minister for three years, after which he would resign, assume the largely ceremonial Presidency, and hand the Prime Minister's office over to Bérenger.
 Accordingly, Bérenger succeeded Jugnauth as Prime Minister on 30 September 2003.
+He led the MMM/MSM alliance to defeat in the elections of 2005.
+The alliance subsequently broke up.

+2010s: Electoral decline

-He led the MMM/MSM alliance to defeat in the elections of 2005, however.
-The alliance subsequently broke up and the MMM contested the May 2010 elections against the MSM as part of the Alliance du Coeur with two smaller parties — the Union National of Ashock Jugnauth and Social Democrat Mauritian Mouvement (MMSD) of Eric Guimbeau.
+The MMM contested the May 2010 elections against the PTR as part of the Alliance du Coeur with two smaller parties — the Union National of Ashock Jugnauth and Social Democrat Mauritian Mouvement (MMSD) of Éric Guimbeau.
 The Alliance du Coeur won only 18 of the 60 directly elected seats, as well as two indirectly elected seats.

 By 2014, the deputy leader of the party resigned when the MMM had formed a new alliance with the Labour Party.
 In the general election held on 10 December that year, this alliance won only 16 of the 69 directly and indirectly elected seats.
 Of these, 12 were won by the MMM itself.
 In 2015, the future of the party was questioned after several members resigned from the party.
+Amidst infighting, the MMM lost all seats during the 2015 municipal elections, which saw Alliance Lepep sweep all five councils.
+The MMM also failed to win any seats in its stronghold of Beau Bassin-Rose Hill.

+After the 2019 general election, the MMM won only 9 seats with 20% of popular vote.
+This was lowest the MMM obtained at a general election and the party's forth consecutive defeat.